The Wonderful Wizard of Oz (TV series): Japanese

 The music score is by K.S.
 Yoshimura and Takao Naoi.
 The opening song is called "Fanshii Gaaru (ファンシーガール lit.
 Fancy Girl)" and is sung by Satoko Yamano.
+Yamano also sang the opening theme for Maple Town which came out the same here.

 The ending song is called "Mahō no Kureyon (魔法のクレヨン lit.
 Magical Crayon)", and is sung by the Japanese vocalists Kumiko Ōsugi and Ema Ōsugi.
 An excerpt of instrumental music from the series has been used as an opening theme by a few of the other international dubs, such as the Polish and Hebrew ones.

-North American English version
+North American version

+The North American version features an entirely new score, composed and arranged by Hagood Hardy, Tom Szczesniak & Ray Parker.
+It changes the opening of the original Japanese animation into an original CGI opening.

-The North American version uses one piece of theme music for the episodic format, and four pieces of theme music for the highly edited movie format.
-The first song is "Searching for a Dream", used for the 52 episode TV version and first film.
-It changes the original Japanese animation into a CGI opening.
+The English dub uses one piece of theme music for the episodic format, and four pieces of theme music for the highly edited movie format.
+The first song, "Searching for a Dream", is used for the 52 episode TV version and first film.
 The second opening song is "Listen to You Heart", used for the second film arc.
 The third song is "Taste the Rain", used for the third film release, and the fourth is "Close Your Eyes", which is used for the final film release.
 All songs were created and performed by musical group, The Parachute Club.
 The ending song is a shortened version of "Searching For a Dream", which plays while showcasing clips from the series.

+The French dub, being based on the English dub, retains the changed score, while replacing the main theme with an original song, "Emporte-moi dans ton rêve".
+This theme is used for both the original 52 episode TV version, and all four highly-condensed films.